DabbingWowDevs/SolutionY-Sonarr/README.md

 sonarr devs [flat out refuse to even consider implementing](https://github.com/Sonarr/Sonarr/issues/3709#issuecomment-640946646) this feature so i have for myself

-## Blocklist Sonarr Downloads and automatically Redownload based on extensions
+## Blocklist Sonarr Downloads and automatically Redownload based on extensions like zipx, lnk

 (or by state, status, or error messege)